Marketing

 If we’re honest about it, customer service is also marketing.
 Good customer service closes sales, prevents returns, increases positive word of mouth and online reviews, and solves post-purchase problems.

 With omnichannel marketing, your customer service isn’t sitting in a separate silo from your marketing and sales channels.
-Each team can see all of the same information about every customer.
+Each team can see the same information about every customer.

 So, whether they’re calling about a sales email they just saw, sending an instant message about a new product on your website, or chatting with you about a problem with a previous purchase, you’re doing all of this with the same goal in mind – to serve the customer well and keep them coming back.
 That’s why omnichannel marketing works in so many online business contexts.